 A Ph.D. in school psychology is one type of doctoral degree that equips professionals with advanced education and experience.
 These skills and knowledge are used to identify and address obstacles related to student learning.
 If you want to increase the opportunities for more diverse roles in school psychology, then it may be worth considering.
 Other advantages include:

-- Eligibility as an accredited member of the American Psychological Association (APA)
+- eligibility for becoming accredited member of the American Psychological Association (APA)

-- Qualifications to fulfill roles in research or academia, as an instructor, or consultant
+- qualifications for roles in research or academia as an instructor or consultant

 A Psy.D.
-(Doctor of Psychology) degree is another type of doctoral degree that has a different curriculum focus than that of a Ph.D.
+(Doctor of Psychology) degree is another type of doctoral degree, with a different curriculum focus than a Ph.D.
 It emphasizes the application of existing knowledge to deliver clinical services in organizational, private, or group settings.
 In comparison, a Ph.D. centers around teaching experience and scientific research to accumulate knowledge in the field.

-A Doctor of Education (Ed.D.) is also an alternative to a Ph.D.
-It’s typically designed for certified school psychologists that want to pursue in-depth leadership responsibilities in the school setting.
-It equips students with the necessary expertise to adopt evidence-based systems as school leaders, such as superintendents or directors of education.
+A Doctor of Education (Ed.D.) is another alternative to a Ph.D.
+It’s typically designed for certified school psychologists who want to pursue in-depth leadership responsibilities in the school setting.
+It equips graduates with the necessary expertise to adopt evidence-based systems as school leaders.

 A Ph.D., Psy.D., or Ed.D. degree program in school psychology is generally eligible for NASP and APA certification, as well as the NCSP credential.
 Requirements typically consist of: